There are two methods of approaching the Protected Identity Harm (PIH) Reporting process.

 PIH Reporting Process Methods

 - The Data Route: A person is solely interested in letting the University know about an incident for data collection purposes.
-This can be done anonymously and can be done by anyone in the world.
 There is one step and that is to report the incident via our form.

-- The Connection Route: A person is interested in getting a response and potential resolution from an administrator directed towards themselves or a community AND sharing data.
-The connection route is targeted towards students, however, faculty and staff have some options for a response.
-This route is not anonymous and includes three steps:
+- The Connection Route: A person is interested in getting a response and potential restoration pathway directed towards themselves or a community AND also sharing data.
+The connection route is targeted towards students.
+This route includes three steps:

 Before you begin the process, we encourage you to assess your concerns.
-Check out FAQs for more information to give you a sense of considerations for reporting and FAQs.
+Check out FAQs for more information to give you a sense of considerations for reporting.
 There are resources for students who need to connect with someone immediately.

 - Automated Response Sent.
-You will receive an automated response from the system if you choose to disclose contact information.
+You will receive an automated response from the system.
 The message includes information about next steps.

 - Staff Member Responds.
-A Student Affairs staff member will review your report and analyze it to give you a curated response and options for next steps depending on the circumstances and your wishes.
-It is your choice about what you want to do next. *If the PIH incident reports a hate crime or harassment, appropriate offices will be contacted.
+A Student Affairs staff member will review your report and give you options for next steps depending on the circumstances and your wishes.
+It is your choice about what you want to do next. *If the PIH incident reports a hate crime, unlawful discrimination, or harassment, appropriate offices will be contacted.

 - Meeting Scheduled.
 If a student so chooses we will schedule an initial meeting with Student Affairs staff and/or campus partners, including graduate student GLO Deans, undergraduate support staff, Centers for Equity, Community and Leadership staff, or others.

 - Path to Restoration.
 If a student so chooses, staff will help create resources that provide a sense of restoration.
 Some examples of restoration include a healing circle for affected community members, an educational workshop, or an established connection to CAPS.